onedr0p/cluster-template/README.md

 └─📁 apps          # Apps deployed into the cluster grouped by namespace
 ```

-## ⚡ Node Preparation
+### ⚡ Step 4: Prepare your nodes for k3s

 📍 _Here we will be running an Ansible playbook to prepare your nodes for running a Kubernetes cluster._

-1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**.
-For example using a SSH agent.
-This is how Ansible is able to connect to your remote nodes.
+1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase** (for example [using ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)).
+This lets Ansible interact with your nodes.

 2. Verify Ansible can view your config